-- The botanist Robert Brown was the first to study the motion in 1827, although other researchers had noticed the phenomenon earlier.
+- The motion is named after the botanist Robert Brown after his reported studies published in 1827, although other researchers had described the phenomenon earlier (see Ref.
+6 below).
 He was studying the fertilisation process in the plant Clarkia pulchella when he noticed the motion in tiny particles suspended within the medium of living pollen grains.
 He went on to show that the motion occurred in non-living as well as living material.

 Some texbooks, even to university level, incorrectly state that he observed the movement of the pollen grains themselves.
 Most pollen grains are too large to exhibit noticeable Brownian motion.